Rhoban/workspace/README.md

     <build_depend>csa_mdp_experiments</build_depend> <!-- optional git@bitbucket.org:rhoban/csa_mdp_experiments.git -->
 ```

 Here, a full repository name is used, and the dependency is tagged `optional`.
-This mean that
+This means that
 the user will be asked if he wants to install the dependency.
 You can also use `recommend`, that
 would do the same, except that the default choice will be yes instead of no.

+## Note when installing Rhoban's infamous Code repository
+Try installing random stuff until it works, under ubuntu 16.04 the following were needed:

+    sudo apt-get install liburdfdom-dev libboost-thread1.58-dev lib64ncurses5-dev g++ libopencv-dev libv4l-dev php7.0-xml